SecondLive/contract/README.md

-# contract
+# SecondLive
-The  BSC of 1st Anniversary Space
+The 1st Anniversary Space for BSC